CityUHK-CompBio/OV-lncRNA/README.md

 ## Subtype-specific lncRNA ZFHX4-AS1 promotes invasion and metastasis of ovarian cancer by interacting with HuR RNA binding protein to stabilize its antisense gene ZFHX4

 ### 1. Background
 Ovarian cancer (OvCa) is a heterogeneous disease, posing a significant challenge to women’s health globally.
-Currently, the biological function of long non-coding RNAs (lncRNAs) in different subtypes of OV remains poorly characterized.
+Currently, the biological function of long non-coding RNAs (lncRNAs) in different subtypes of OvCa remains poorly characterized.
 Among these subtypes, mesenchymal OvCa is the most aggressive subtype with unfavorable survival outcomes.

 ### 2. Major findings
 We performed integrative network analysis to uncover the heterogeneity of lncRNAs in different OvCa subtypes.
 We identified ZFHX4-AS1 as a mesenchymal subtype-specific master regulator driving the epithelial-mesenchymal transition (EMT).
 Overexpression of ZFHX4-AS1 is a predictor of poor patient survival.
 Silencing ZFHX4-AS1 inhibits OvCa cell viability, migration, EMT, and stemness properties in vitro and reduces metastasis of OvCa in vivo.
 Mechanistically, by binding to the RNA binding protein (RBP) HuR, ZFHX4-AS1 promotes the interaction of HuR and mRNA of the target antisense gene ZFHX4, leading to enhanced ZFHX4 expression.